npa528/npa528/README.md

 ### Hi there 👋
 My name is Nikos Papadakis and I am currently learning Solidity/Smart Contracts development on Ethereum.
 My goal is to become a Full-Stack Web3 developer.
 I am working with JavaScript, React.js, Next.js, Hardhat, Moralis, TheGraph, IPFS on personal projects and bootcamps.
 I am also familiar with smart contracts test-driven development with Mocha and Chai frameworks.

-I am up for any opportunity that will allow me to grow my skills, collaborate, and help with anything I have learned so far!

 In the past I had experience in backend Web Development using Java EE.

+I am looking for any opportunity to grow my skills, collaborate, and help with anything I have learned so far!

 💬 Feel free to contact me (check below) to ask anything.